hews/gal-practice-lesson/README.md

   introduction to this assignment, then they need to receive more practice
   immediately: this ability is assumed for all upcoming lessons.
 Do two things:

-  1. Have all the students write out answers to this lesson's exercise using `for` loop syntax (first), and then `#map` syntax.
+  1. Have all the students write out answers to this lesson's activity using `for` loop syntax (first), and then `#map` syntax.
   2. Offer an optional exercise as an out-of-class assignment that allows them to practice writing `for` loops.